tamunoWoks/Vectorized_gradient_descent_for_multiple_variable_linear_regression/README.md

 - Cost/Loss Function
 ### Dependencies
 The notebook requires the following Python libraries:
-- numpy: For numerical computations and vectorized operations.
+- `numpy`: For numerical computations and vectorized operations.
-- matplotlib: For plotting and visualization.
+- `matplotlib`: For plotting and visualization.
-- math: For mathematical operations.
+- `math`: For mathematical operations.
 ### Results and Observations
 - he notebook demonstrates the implementation of gradient descent for linear regression with multiple variables.
 - The cost function decreases over iterations, indicating that the algorithm is converging.